Psychosocial Services & Support Programs

 Psychology: Therapeutic Approaches

-The psychosocial team at NYU Winthrop’s Cancer Center for Kids fosters a sense of hope and healing through a variety of fun, after-hours activities and therapeutic programs for patients and their families.
+The psychosocial team at NYU Winthrop’s Cancer Center for Kids (CCFK) fosters a sense of hope and healing through a variety of fun, after-hours activities and therapeutic programs for patients and their families.

 Psychotherapy, Assessment & Initial Treatment